Deepikabyrraju/PrismInsurance/README.md

 Charts: Bar charts, pie charts, and line graphs to highlight performance trends

-Drill-through and tooltips for detailed insights
+Drill-through and tooltips for detailed insights.

+6.Screenshots/Demos
+show what the dashboard looks like -(https://github.com/Deepikabyrraju/PrismInsurance/blob/main/PrismInsurance.png)